tooky/tooky.github.com/_posts/2009-02-05-getting-started-with-cucumber-and-sinatra.markdown

 <p class="date">5 February 2009</p>

+**UPDATE** Sinatra and cucumber integration has changed now, Rob Holland updated the [wiki](http://wiki.github.com/aslakhellesoy/cucumber/sinatra) to reflect it.
+There is also a more full featured example on his [branch](http://github.com/robholland/cucumber/commit/0e12d8100ca8541af014abe6a480c53a90b6aebd) of cucumber.
+I've updated the blog to reflect that.

 [Sinatra](http://sinatra.github.com) is probably the most popular ruby micro web framework at the moment.
 Its simple dsl for quickly creating web apps, it give you "just enough" framework to get things done.

 [Cucumber](http://cukes.info) is that latest development from the [BDD](http://dannorth.net/introducing-bdd) / [RSpec](http://rspec.info) guys.
 [Cucumber](http://cukes.info) lets you describe the behaviour of your software in plain text.
 These files then serve as automated tests and documentation.